Altinn/altinn-studio-docs/content/community/changelog/app-frontend/v4/_index.en.md

 In the layout files, the `AddressComponent` component has been renamed to `Address`.
 Our upgrade tool will rename this for you automatically, but if you are migrating manually you will have to do this yourself.

-## Custom receipt pages do not work (temporarily)

-The functionality for custom receipt pages has been temporarily removed in the v4 release candidate, but will be re-introduced in a future release, prior to the stable `v4.0.0` release.
-The configuration for custom receipt pages will move elsewhere, and this section will be updated with more information when available.

 ## Language and text resource changes

 The language system has that handles internal texts and app-specific text resources has been rewritten and improved.